NAFA WeChat Account

 Any qualifications equivalent to any of the above

-If you do not meet the English language proficiency requirement, you are still eligible to apply for the programme.
+If you score a Grade 4 or 5 in GCE N (A)-Level English, you are still eligible to apply.
 However, you will be required to attend an interview and your application will be considered on a case-by-case basis.

 Portfolio/Admission test/Audition Requirements